mindee/mindee-api-java/docs/extras/guide/generated_v1.md

 - **getPageId()** (`integer`): retrieves the ID of the page the field was found on.
 Note: this isn't supported on some APIs.
 - **getConfidence()** (`float`): retrieves the confidence score for a field, if it exists.

+> Note: the `asXXXXField()` methods mentioned above will raise `MindeeException` if they do not correspond to the field's type.

 # Questions?

 [Join our Slack](https://join.slack.com/t/mindee-community/shared_invite/zt-2d0ds7dtz-DPAF81ZqTy20chsYpQBW5g)